-The Behavioural Insights Team exists to improve people’s lives and communities.
+The Behavioural Insights Team, also known as The Nudge Unit, exists to improve people’s lives and communities.
 We work in partnership with governments, local authorities, businesses and charities, often using simple changes to tackle major policy problems.

 The Team has grown from a seven-person unit at the heart of the UK government to a global social purpose company with offices around the world.
 Our work spanned 31 countries in the last year alone.